 Intel long-ago implemented VT extensions in their CPUs to better support hardware virtualization of compute.
-Some of the biggest innovations in network hardware have been to support VXLAN in the hardware (both NICs and switches), offloading the work to do encapsulation and decapsulation from the CPU when the hypervisor or other host software supports it (Intel 2015, Emulex testing 2015, VXLAN performance considerations 2014 with 2016 update).
-AWS started taking advantage of hardware to offload their VXLAN-like I/O (they don’t actually use VXLAN, since VPC was introduced before VXLAN became a thing) with enhanced networking in 2013 and the introduction of their Elastic Network Adapter in 2016.
+Some of the biggest innovations in network hardware have been to support VXLAN in the hardware (both NICs and switches), offloading the work to do encapsulation and decapsulation from the CPU when the hypervisor or other host software supports it (see Intel 2015, Emulex testing 2015, VXLAN performance considerations 2014 with 2016 update).
+AWS started taking advantage of hardware to offload their VXLAN-like I/O (VPC was introduced before VXLAN became a standard, and there may be some extant differences between them) with enhanced networking in 2013 and the introduction of their Elastic Network Adapter in 2016.

 With compute and network broadly virtualized in hardware, that leaves storage I/O as the only aspect of virtualization that hasn’t been fully offloaded to hardware.
 One reason for this is that block storage had long-ago been virtualized with EBS and EBS-like hardware/services.
-I consider that the first generation of block storage virtualization.
+Those should be considered the first generation of block storage virtualization.
 AWS has effectively introduced a new generation of storage virtualization with more hardware optimizations in their announcement of c5.* and i3.metal instances.
 Just as AWS moved quietly with network offloading starting with c3.* instances in 2013 before introducing more significant network offload with their Elastic Network Adapter supporting 25Gb/s in 2016, AWS’ first steps to further offload storage virtualization were rather quiet at first.

-AWS claims they were using custom Nitro hardware as the NIC (though it’s not clear of this is ethernet or some other physical media) to connect compute nodes to EBS starting with the c4 generation and all those that are EBS-optimized by default.
+AWS claims they were using custom Nitro hardware as the NIC (though it’s not clear if this is ethernet or some other media) to connect compute nodes to EBS starting with the c4 generation and all instance types that are EBS-optimized by default.
 They modified the Xen hypervisor to interact with the Nitro hardware and present the devices as attached storage.
 Starting with c5.* instances, they’re presenting the EBS storage as an NVMe device, thanks to both newer Nitro hardware and support they implemented in KVM that effectively passes the block I/O requests straight through.

-- AWS has no reason to develop tiny bare metal instances such as those provided by Packet.net because customers can get bare metal performance for smaller instances virtualized with AWS’ latest hardware and software (see the point above).
+- AWS has few or no reasons to develop tiny bare metal instances such as those provided by Packet.net because customers can get bare-metal performance for smaller instances virtualized with AWS’ latest hardware and software (see the point above).

-- Though AWS has developed a number of unique hardware solutions to support their bare metal offering and improve EBS performance, the hardware optimizations for compute and network are already broadly available in the marketplace for competitors to use.
+- Though AWS has developed many unique hardware solutions to support their bare metal offering and improve EBS performance, the hardware optimizations for compute and network are already broadly available in the marketplace for competitors to use.